rhonrhon06/portfolio/README_Prometheus.md

 ### Deployment Options

-#### Static Hosting
+#### Static Hosting Platforms
-This project can be easily deployed to static hosting platforms:
+You can easily deploy this project to:
 - Vercel
 - Netlify
 - GitHub Pages

 #### Manual Deployment
-- Simply upload the `index.html` file to your web hosting service
+- Upload the `index.html` file to your web hosting service
 - Ensure the file is accessible via a web browser

+### Accessing the Project
+- Open a web browser
+- Navigate to `http://localhost:8000` (Python 3) or `http://localhost:8080` (Node.js)
+- You should see the "Hello World" content

+### Customization
+1. Open `index.html` in a text editor
+2. Modify the content between the HTML tags
+3. Save the file
+4. Refresh your browser to see the changes

 ### Browser Compatibility
-Compatible with all modern web browsers:
+The project is compatible with all modern web browsers:
 - Google Chrome
 - Mozilla Firefox
 - Safari